Learning the meaning of the Norwegian word "Kolonnekjøring"

 But this was the long Easter weekend.
 Not having been in Norway for very long, we were not aware that everything would be closed down that time.
 So what we found when getting to the tourist info was a simple, hand written letter to all tourists on the door saying "det er påske og jeg er på skitur, tilbake på tirsdag" = "It is Easter, I'm on skiing holiday, back on Tuesday".
 Great.

-Ok, so that was going to be a cosy day in the hostel room with our crime books - what by the way is a Norwegian tradition during Easter.
+Ok, so that was going to be a cosy day in the hostel room with our crime books - reading such is a Norwegian tradition during Easter.
 We got us the last sausages and some slieces of pizza from a 7/11 (all restaurants were also closed, of course) and went to bed early.

-It is a special place and we could not stop ourself to look North and remind us that we were now on the northern most tip of Europe.
+It is a special place and we could not stop ourself to take lots of selfies but also to look North and reminding us that we were now on the northern most tip of Europe.

-The North Cape centre as the "entrance" to the cape is a bit touristic, but it does have a nice architecture, a big souvenir shop, some exhibitions, a cinema with some videos i.e. about Northern Lights, the northernmost post office and enough coffee and waffles to warm you up after having taken millions of pictures and starred into the grey cold sea wondering how the fishermen out there in their tiny boats rocking the waves can actually survive throughout the whole year.
-Tough people for sure.
+The North Cape centre as the "entrance" to the cape is a bit touristic, but it does have a nice architecture, a big souvenir shop, some exhibitions, a cinema with some videos i.e. about Northern Lights - and the northernmost post office.
+More importantly, there is enough coffee and waffles to warm you up after having taken millions of pictures and starred into the grey cold North Sea, wondering how the fishermen out there in their tiny boats rocking the waves can actually survive throughout the whole year.
+Tough crowd.

 The glope at the North Cape: One of these "must have been" points

 The funny thing is that, strictly speaking, the North Cape is not the northernmost point of continental Europe: There is a small, unspectacular pensinsula (Knivskjellsodden) right next to it reaching a bit further out into the sea.
 You can even see it from the sightseeing platform, but there is no road to this place and walking there takes a few hours each way.
 Even worse, there won´t be hot coffee and waffles.